Stadthaus Team

 Photo: Nik Schölzel

-Cora Carmesin was born in Ulm and studied biology, chemistry, and physics at Ulm University.
-In Freiburg, and in Spain.
+She studied biology, chemistry, and physics at Ulm University, in Freiburg, and in Spain.
 In February 2022 she became director of the Museum of Nature Ulm, while also completing her doctorate.
-With the university group BUND (association for environment and nature protection), she initiated numerous projects in environmental education and the protection of the environment and species.
-For Cora Carmesin, the knowledge and conservation of diversity are intertwined.
-She specifically appreciates her home country with its unique flora.
-One of her most promising projects in terms of environmental education is ‘Talking Tree – Berti the beech’, a cooperation of the BUND group with Ulm University (Prof. Steven Jansen), and with the botanical gardens.
+With the University Group BUND (association for environment and nature protection), she initiated numerous projects in environmental education and the protection of the environment and species.
+One of her most promising projects in terms of environmental education is ‘Talking Tree – Berti the beech’, a cooperation between the BUND group, the Botanical Gardens of the University of Ulm and Prof. Steven Jansen.

 Andrada Cretu